Carsonian/nixos-config/README.md

 - ✅ **Complete**: This system is meant to be just as usable as a DE distro, but much more custom built.

-- 🪶 **Lightweight**: Using only a window manager and lightweight utilities keeps memory usage low, the system unbloated, and makes it feel snappy. <1GB ram use with just emacs and kitty open.
+- 🪶 **Lightweight**: Using only a window manager and lightweight utilities keeps memory usage low, the system unbloated, and makes it feel snappy. <1GB ram use with just neovim and kitty open.

 - 🎨 **Customizable**: By changing the base16 theme most programs will update to use that colorscheme.
 Config wise all programs are and can be configured via home manager in one place.